-This article was originally written for and published in the American Academy of Health and Fitness’ Gamut of Life.
+This article – Training Smart – was originally written by me and published in the American Academy of Health and Fitness’ Gamut of Life.

 Nearly every day we are faced with the question of how hard to push our clients.
 We consider their medical histories, their physical histories, their personalities, what’s currently going on in their work and home lives, and what motivates them to do better.
 Then we ask ourselves if they are giving their all or if they are conserving energy for later.
 If it’s the latter, we try to determine why.

 However, occasionally with some clients, it’s just the opposite.
 We often find it necessary to ask them to pull back a little before they injure themselves.
 We try to explain that the “NO PAIN, NO GAIN” mantra is very misleading, as we begin describing the differences between pain and soreness.

 Pain is defined as the physical feeling caused by disease, injury, or something that hurts the body.
 It can be temporary such as dropping something on your foot, or longer-lasting like a bruise healing.
 Acute pain is sudden and sharp, while chronic is persistent and lingers.
 Chronic pain can continue for weeks or even years after the injury has healed.
 With pain, depending on its severity, our client may be able to continue exercising with modifications or return to exercise relatively quickly.

 Discomfort is more difficult to describe, although most of our clients have experienced it.
 It falls somewhere between “normal” and pain.
 It’s more of a nuisance or even an ache.
 Sometimes after recovering from surgery, a patient will report having discomfort in that area; although it isn’t preventing functioning or even exercising and isn’t actually painful.
 Usually only a slight routine modification is needed, if at all, after a proper warm up.